-Setting range: -29°C to 120°C in increments of 1°C
+- ON / OFF Collector frost protection ON/OFF - Temperature above which the outputs set are to be switched on. min 🛧 Setting range: -20°C to 29°C in increments of 1°C - min ↓ Temperature above which the outputs set are to be switched off.
+Setting range: -20°C to 30°C in increments of 1°C - NOTICE: If the frost protection function is activated and an error occurs at the collector sensor (short circuit, interruption), the set output is switched on at the top of every hour for 2 minutes.

-NOTICE: If the frost protection function is activated and an error occurs at the collector sensor (short circuit, interruption), the set output is switched on at the top of every hour for 2 minutes.
+Start function STARTF

-Start function STARTF (ideal for tube collectors)
+(ideal for tube collectors)